 |

-are great.
-There’s something in them for everyone,
+tutorials are great.
+There’s something in them

-whether they’re running Abbey Road studios
+for everyone, whether they’re running Abbey Road

-or dabbling with DAWs like me.
+studios or dabbling with DAWs like me.

-Cheers, GH - Bunbury,
+GH - Bunbury, WA. |

 |